zhenjiawang157/BART_Py3/README.rst

 BART is developed and maintained by the Chongzhi Zang Lab (http://faculty.virginia.edu/zanglab/) at the University of Virginia.

+BART web interface (Beta version) can be accessed here (http://bartweb.uvasomrc.io/).

 ============
 Installation
 ============

-*Prerequisites*
+Prerequisites

 BART uses Python's distutils tools for source installation.
 Before installing BART, please make sure either Python2 (Python2.7 or higher is recommended) or Python3 (Python 3.3 or higher is recommended) is installed in the system, and the following python packages are installed:

 - setuptools
 - numpy
 - pandas
 - scipy
 - matplotlib

-*Install the full package (All data included, requires at least 30GB hard drive storage in the installation directory)*
+- bz2

+Install from source package without data libraries

+You can download the Human or Mouse Data Library separately under your own directory.
+In this case, you have to edit the config file (e.g. BART1.1/BART/bart.conf) after you unpack the source package to provide the directory for the data.
+For example, if you download the hg38_library.tar.gz (or mm10_library.tar.gz) and unpack it under /path/to/data/, then you can modify the bart.conf file as:

+hg38_library_dir = /path/to/data/

 To install a source distribution of BART, unpack the distribution tarball and open up a command terminal.
 Go to the directory where you unpacked BART, and simply run the install script an install BART globally or locally.

-e.g., if you want to install the package BART-v1.0.1-py3-full.tar.gz:
+For example, if you want to install the package BART-v1.1-py3.tar.gz:

-$ tar zxf BART-v1.0.1-py3-full.tar.gz
+$ tar zxf BART-v1.1-py3.tar.gz
-$ cd BART-v1.0.1-py3-full
+$ cd BART-v1.1-py3

 Install with root/administrator permission (by default, the script will install python library and executable codes globally):